 Habitat: River-bank Grape is commonly found in floodplain forest, wooded swamps and marshes, fence rows, even drier sites where it can get climbing support; full sun is preferred, light shade is tolerated.
 It can be invasive and in Ohio it is considered a prohibited noxious weed.
 Many insects (including Japanese Beetle) and caterpillars feed on the leaves and by mid summer damage can frequently be quite noticeable.
 Leaf galls also form.
 The plant can be propagated by cuttings taken before the early blooming period or by seeds that have had a long cold stratification.

 Names: The genus Vitis, is the Latin name for 'grape vines'.
 The current species name riparia, is from the Latin referring to 'banks of rivers'- leading to the 'riverbank' in the common name.
 The author name for the plant classification - “Michx.” is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, containing this species' description).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.

-Over the years three subspecies of V. vulpina, the Frost Grape, have been reclassifed into V. riparia and now V. vulpina stands alone as a separate species without subspecies or varieties.
+Over the years several subspecies of V. vulpina, the Frost Grape, have been reclassifed as V. riparia and now V. vulpina stands alone as a separate species without subspecies or varieties.
+There are today no accepted varieties of V. riparia.

 Above: 1st photo - Flower Clusters appearing opposite the leaves on new growth (note: except every third leaf); shown here with the first flowers opening.
 2nd photo - Mature fruit clusters with the characteristic whitish bloom.